Atlantic petrel: Habitat and ecology

-The species feeds mostly on squid, which comprises 87% of its diet in some studies; it will also feed on lanternfishes (Myctophidae) as they ascend to the surface at night, as well as on crustaceans and some fish.
-This species is known to being nocturnal habits when feeding.
+The species feeds mostly on squid, which comprise 87% of its diet in some studies; it will also feed on lanternfishes (Myctophidae) as they ascend to the surface at night, as well as on crustaceans and some fish.
+This species is known for its nocturnal breeding habits.
 The nesting locations are between 50 and 300 meters above sea level, located on cliffsides on Gough Island and formerly, at Tristan da Cunha it was upwards of 700 meters.
 It nests in burrows dug in peaty soils in fern-bush vegetation.

 Predators and threats

-It is currently thought to be threatened by introduced house mice, which generally attack the chicks within a 2-hour period of hatching, leading to low breeding success.
-Another threat to the Atlantic petrel is Hurricanes also known as a cyclone system, it has a severe impact on populations by displacing them from their habitat and breeding grounds.
-Feather mites, Microspalax atlanticus, are affecting the bird's population on the Brazilian coast.
-This species of mites is affecting a variety of wild birds in Brazil, but it has a large impact on the Atlantic petrel.
+The Atlantic petrel is currently threatened by introduced house mice, which prey on recently-hatched chicks.
+Mouse predation is particularly prevalent on Gough Island, whose mice have rapidly evolved to be about twice the size of their mainland counterparts through a phenomenon commonly known as island syndrome.

-Many birds died of starvation due to their food source like squid being altered from the intense hurricanes.
-This is another leading threat to their decline in population.
-Significant mortality rate is increasing as the storms intensities increase, largely in females.
+Given their small breeding range, severe hurricanes also pose an intermittent threat to breeding populations.
+Increasingly severe storms also threaten the availability and predictability of food sources such as squid.